lukeflima/Micropython-Custom-Modules/README.md

 Custom modules created with MicroPython C API.

 ## Madelbrot

 A Madelbrot interface to use to draw on display.

 ### madelbrot((width: int, height: int), colour: str, (real_start: float, real_end: float, imaginary_start: float, imaginary_end: float)) -> bytearray

-It allocates a buffer with `width * height * 2` bytes of size and used to returned calculated Madelbrot as bytearray.
+It allocates a buffer with `width * height * 2` bytes of size and used to return calculated Madelbrot as bytearray.
-Colour options are "r" for red, "g" from green, and "b" for blue.
+Colour options are "r" for red, "g" for green, and "b" for blue.
 Defauts to blue if passed wrong value.

 #### Usage

 ```py
 import mandlebrot
 buff = mandlelbrot.madlebrot((80, 160), "r", (-2, 1, -1, 1))